cloudflare/cloudflare-docs/content/dns/manage-dns-records/reference/proxied-dns-records.md

 #### Record types

-By default, Cloudflare only supports proxied `A`, `AAAA`, and `CNAME` records, you cannot proxy other record types.
+By default, Cloudflare only supports proxied `A`, `AAAA`, and `CNAME` records.
+You cannot proxy other record types.

 If you encounter a `CNAME` record that you cannot proxy — usually associated with another CDN provider — a proxied version of that record will cause connectivity errors.
 Cloudflare is purposely preventing that record from being proxied to protect you from a misconfiguration.